vanessamarely/buddy-writer/src/components/GenerateDocumentation/Example promts.md

 3. Generate System Architecture from High-level Specifications

-A text description of the project's purpose, major functionalities, and any constraints (e.g., "Build a scalable image processing platform that can handle large volumes of user uploads in real-time")
+A text description of the project's purpose, major functionalities, and any constraints to "Build a scalable image processing platform that can handle large volumes of user uploads in real-time"